© Crown copyright 2019

 5. Bat contact and rabies risks leaflet

-More information about bat contacts and rabies can be found on the bat contact and rabies risks leaflet produced by PHE (please try an alternative browser if you have difficulty opening this in older versions of internet explorer).
+More information about bat contacts and rabies can be found on the bat contact and rabies risks leaflet produced by PHE.
 The leaflet also contains useful information for your health care professional.
 Please print off a copy and take it with you to your doctor.

 Copies of this leaflet can be ordered using product code 400321BT.